 One of the best gifts I ever received as a young teen was a punching bag.
-I’m convinced it saved me from other outlets I could’ve explored when things weren’t going my way.
+I’m convinced it saved … Continue reading The Manner of Our Standing

 Not all cowboys are born in the West, but its wildness whirls as deep in his soul as the great eddies of the Colorado.
 Dreams as wide as the high prairies.
 Ideas grand as the Rockies.
 His common sense, like a crystal stream, cuts through life’s cumbersome valleys and ravines.